Old Bakery Cottage-Mortehoe village with seaviews!

 Stunning National Trust coastland stretches in all directions and the famous beaches of Woolacombe bay are within walking distance or short hop by car.
 Pony-trekking, surfing and golf facilities are available locally.
 Just a 10 minute walk from the cottage is Grunta Beach, great for rock pooling and sheltered bathing and just through the village on the way to the lighthouse is the coastal footpath down to Rockham Beach with the remains of a ship wreck still to be found.
-Three great pubs serving locally produced food, a Fish & Chips, Deli, two tea rooms, Post Office, village store, church and gift shop are all in the village just minutes from the cottage.
+Three great pubs serving locally produced food, a Fish & Chips, Deli, two tea rooms, Post Office, village store, church, gift shop, Mortehoe Museum and under 11’s play area are all in the village just minutes from the cottage.

-This characterful cottage has the bedrooms on the ground floor and living area upstairs to take full advantage of the views to the rolling hills to the left or the sea in front.
-There are 2 double bedrooms (one with en-suite w/c & shower) - 1 room with 3ft bunks - Utility/drying room with washing machine – newly fitted bathroom - Open plan room with kitchen with cooker, fridge/freezer, microwave, slim-line dishwasher etc - through to large living/dining room with gas-flame fire, TV/DVD/video and CD/cassette player.
+This characterful, quirky cottage has the bedrooms on the ground floor and living area upstairs to take full advantage of the views to the rolling hills to the left or the sea in front.
+There are 2 double bedrooms (one with small en-suite w/c & shower) - 1 room with 3ft bunks - Utility/drying room with washing machine (no dryer) –fitted bathroom – Upstairs is the open plan room with galley kitchen one end with cooker, fridge/freezer, microwave, slim-line dishwasher etc - through to large living/dining room with gas-flame effect fire, 2 white leather sofas, dining table and chairs, TV/DVD and Bluetooth speaker/docking station with USB charger.
 This cottage also has Wi-Fi.

 Please note this property is one of nearly 60 other places in Woolacombe featured on my own website called Holiday Home Hunter where you can find more info, updated availability, prices and book and pay online.